Ludwig III of Bavaria: Marriage and children

 In June 1867, Ludwig visited Vienna to attend the funeral of his cousin, Archduchess Mathilda of Austria (daughter of his father's sister Princess Hildegard of Bavaria).
-While there, Ludwig met Mathilde's eighteen-year-old step-cousin Maria Theresia, Archduchess of Austria-Este, the only daughter of the late Archduke Ferdinand Karl Viktor of Austria-Este (1821–1849) and his wife Archduchess Elisabeth Franziska of Austria (1831–1903), and they married on 20 February 1868 at St. Augustine's Church in Vienna.
+While there, Ludwig met Mathilde's 18-year-old step-cousin Maria Theresia, Archduchess of Austria-Este, the only daughter of the late Archduke Ferdinand Karl Viktor of Austria-Este (1821–1849) and Archduchess Elisabeth Franziska of Austria (1831–1903), and they married on 20 February 1868 at St. Augustine's Church in Vienna.

 Until 1862, Ludwig's uncle had reigned as King Otto I of Greece.
 Although Otto had been deposed, Ludwig was still in line of succession to the Greek throne.
 Had he ever succeeded, this would have required that he renounce his Roman Catholic faith and become Greek Orthodox.
-Maria Theresa's uncle, Duke Francis V of Modena, was a staunch Roman Catholic.
+Maria Theresa's uncle, Francis V, Duke of Modena, was a staunch Roman Catholic.
 He required that as part of the marriage agreement Ludwig renounce his rights to the throne of Greece, and so ensure that his children would be raised Roman Catholic.
 In addition, the 1843 Greek Constitution forbade the Greek sovereign to be simultaneously ruler of another country.
 Consequently, Ludwig's younger brother Leopold technically succeeded upon their father's death to the rights of the deposed Otto I, King of Greece.

 By his marriage, Ludwig became a wealthy man.
 Maria Theresa had inherited large properties from her father.
 She owned the estate of Sárvár in Hungary and the estate of Eiwanowitz in Moravia (now Ivanovice na Hané in the Czech Republic).
 The income from these estates enabled Ludwig to purchase an estate at Leutstetten in Bavaria.
 Over the years, Ludwig expanded the Leutstetten estate until it became one of the largest and most profitable in Bavaria.
 Ludwig was sometimes derided as Millibauer (dairy farmer) due to his interest in agriculture and farming.

 Although they maintained a residence in Munich at the Leuchtenberg Palace, Ludwig and Maria Theresa lived mostly at Leutstetten.
-They had a happy and devoted marriage which resulted in 13 children:
+They had a happy and devoted marriage which resulted in thirteen children: